-7. Absent exceptional circumstances or where different qualifications exist between disciplines, an adjunct's rank and base pay within a college or school shall not be decreased in subsequent appointments once an agreement letter has been approved by the Dean.

-8. In recommending appointments for adjunct faculty, Deans or those designated to make personnel recommendations will consider evaluations and prior experience at Temple, and the skills and expertise to meet the specific hiring needs of the department.
+- 7. Absent exceptional circumstances or where different qualifications exist between disciplines, an adjunct's rank and base pay within a college or school shall not be decreased in subsequent appointments once an agreement letter has been approved by the Dean. - 8.
+In recommending appointments for adjunct faculty, Deans or those designated to make personnel recommendations will consider evaluations and prior experience at Temple, and the skills and expertise to meet the specific hiring needs of the department.

-9. No adjunct has a reasonable assurance for reappointment until an appointment letter is issued by a hiring department.
-10. Teaching experience as an adjunct at Temple University shall be taken into consideration when applying for a full-time faculty position at the university.

-B. Faculty Resources

-1. Each newly-hired adjunct will have access to an orientation session, contact information for a chair or other faculty member within their department for support, consultation, review of course materials, classroom observation, referrals to the Center for the Advancement of Teaching, or other university resources.
+- 9. No adjunct has a reasonable assurance for re-appointment until an appointment letter is issued by a hiring department. - 10.
+Teaching experience as an adjunct at Temple University shall be taken into consideration when applying for a full-time faculty position at the university.
+Adjunct faculty will be provided notice of open faculty positions in their department/program when notice is given to other non-tenured/non-tenure track faculty. - 11.
+Temple will not limit the number of semesters an adjunct may be hired.
+This is not a guarantee of employment. - B. Faculty Resources - 1.
+No later than Fall semester 2025, each school/college will designate space that can be reserved by adjunct faculty for office hours and private meetings with students.
+Ongoing concerns around the adequacy of office spaces may be raised by TAUP in Meet and Discuss Conferences under Article 28. - 2.
+Each newly-hired adjunct will have access to an orientation session, contact information for a chair or other faculty member within their department for support, consultation, review of course materials, classroom observation, referrals to the Center for the Advancement of Teaching, including access to any adjunct resource Canvas site controlled and administered by the University, and other applicable university resources.
 The individual will respond to an adjunct's request for support or referral in a timely manner.

-C. Formal Evaluation of Adjunct Faculty

-1. Prior to the start of the second semester following the ratification of this agreement, each school and college will develop and post guidelines for the formal evaluation of adjunct faculty.
-These guidelines are in the sole discretion of the school/college.
-These guidelines shall include:

-a.
-A process for adjunct faculty to request an evaluation in order to be considered for promotion, pay increase or to request a multi-semester appointment.
+- 3. Nothing in this Agreement will prevent adjunct faculty from being considered eligible for participation on program and departmental committees in accordance with the requirements set by those committees. including selection any processes established by those committees.
+Adjunct faculty will not be required to serve on any such committees and will not be eligible for any additional compensation or benefits if they choose to do so.
+Service work will not be considered a requirement for reappointment or promotion. - C. Formal Evaluation of Adjunct Faculty - 1.
+Prior to the start of the second semester following the ratification of this agreement, each school and college will develop and post guidelines for the formal evaluation of adjunct faculty.
+These guidelines are at the sole discretion of the school/college.
+These guidelines shall include: - a.
+A process for adjunct faculty to request an evaluation in order to be considered for promotion, pay increase or to request a multisemester appointment.